Upcoming Events

 Drumming & Smudging Meditations

 In a crazy world there comes a time to silence ourselves and our minds and “re-boot”.
 I have been asked, by my Guides, to offer a “washing off” of what no longer serves you and help you re-center yourself, come back into your body, and breathe.
-Come join me for one hour of sharing my Native Medicine to help you on your path and restore strength, hope, and a sense of belonging.
-Peace is EVERYTHING.

 (Bring your yoga mat.
 If you do not have one I will have extras.
 Also, chairs will be provided if preferred.)